 Currently we are mainly focusing on using proteomics to help discover novel liver fibrosis biomarkers.
 Liver biopsy is the reference standard for assessing liver fibrosis with several well-known disadvantages and no reliable non-invasive diagnostic approach is available to discriminate between the intermediate stages of fibrosis.
 We are using proteomics to identify (and measure levels of) novel fibrosis biomarkers in serum / plasma samples from patients with different degrees of liver fibrosis.
 We are analysing samples from patients with various liver diseases including hepatitis C. The biomarkers we have so far discovered look promising in comparison to the fibrosis biomarkers currently used in the clinic.

 We are currently using mass spectrometry to identify more liver disease biomarkers using isotopically labelled tags which allows quantitative comparison of protein levels in multiple patient samples.
 We are also using mass spectrometry to detect and quantify these biomarkers in serum / plasma.
+Click here for more details on how the Zitzmmann lab have used proteomics to identify potential novel protein biomarkers for fatty liver disease.

 We have also used proteomics to investigate several viral systems including the identification of protein expression changes in cells infected with HCV, HBV, herpes simplex virus and also to investigate cell signalling in HIV.